MatzJB/Unity-Games/Memory/README.md

 - [ ] start with 8 cards, then next game 12, then increase the number of cards
 - [ ] add JSON with levels
 - [ ] between games, introduce the new cards floating int the cloud and enter a new scene, the cowboy has walked quite a bit
-- [ ] at the end, the arrives in mexico and he gets his reward, some food, stringing together what the cards showed previously
+- [ ] at the end, the arrives in mexico and he gets his reward, some food, stringing together what the cards showed previousl